hrmnjt/experiments/content/posts/200928-colophon.md

 tags: [ sttp ]
 ---

 Hi there!
-Let me start by re-iterating what you might already know i.e. definition of the title.
+Welcome to my blog.
+As part of customary first post, let me start by re-iterating what you might already know i.e. definition of the title.

 > **col·o·phon** - a publisher's emblem or imprint, usually on the title page
 > of a book.